Damon201202/Eurocode2-Concrete-Cover-Calc/README.md

-# 🧱 Eurocode 2 (NF EN 1992-1-1 / EC2) Concrete Cover Calculator
+# 🧱 Eurocode 2 (NF EN 1992-1-1 / EC2) – Concrete Cover Calculator

-Easily calculate the required concrete cover for reinforced concrete structures in accordance with Eurocode 2 (NF EN 1992-1-1 / EC2).
-This free online tool provides fast, accurate, and regulation-compliant results for engineers, architects, and builders.
+Easily calculate the required concrete cover for reinforced concrete structures in accordance with **Eurocode 2 (NF EN 1992-1-1 / EC2)**.
+This open-source tool provides fast, accurate, and regulation-compliant results for engineers, architects, and builders.

+---

 ## 🚀 Features